sreepanicker/SpringMvc-RestFul/README.md

 Program shows the usage of Annotation, SpringJdbc, sqllite and Resttemplate.
-Also, shows usage of ControllerAdvise .
+Also, shows the usage of ControllerAdvise .